 J.I.
 Allison, Joe B. Mauldin still perform as The Crickets with 60s Crickets' member & Buddys performing buddy Sonny Curtis.
-They perform on occasion, www.sonnycurtis.com has some of their performance dates.
+They perform on occasion, more infrequent these days. www.sonnycurtis.com has some of their performance dates.

 5. Were the Crickets trying to reunite with Buddy when he died?

 Supposedly they were trying to contact Buddy to try to talk things over while he was on the Winter Dance Party tour hoping to get back together.
 Unfortunately they never got in touch with each other.

 6. Is it true that "Peggy Sue" was originally named "Cindy Lou" and who was Cindy Lou?

 Originally a slower song with a Calypso beat, Buddy penned Cindy Lou named after his sister Patricia's middle name "Lou" aka Louise.
 Cindy was her first daughter named "Cindy Carol Weir".
 Buddy wanted to include both his sister and his niece in his new song, so he titled it "Cindy Lou".

 Drummer J.I.
 Allison was dating Peggy Sue Gerron and they had just had an argument.
 Figuring a song named after her would impress her, J.I. asked if the title could be changed.
 Buddy daringly bet that if J.I. could drum the whole song doing paradiddles (the fast beat) that he would change the song.
 Buddy didnt expect he could, but J.I. did and the song (and rock & roll) was forever changed.

 7. Are there photos from the last show in Clear Lake, IA and where can I see them?